patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 1. Create an empty grid with given dimensions.
 2. Validate if a move (i.e. the choice of a column) is allowed for a given board.
 3. Set a player's stone in the right place on the grid based on the choice of a column.
-4. Detect if a player's won the game by checking if four of the player's stones lay in a horizontal, vertical, or diagonal line.
+4. Detect if a player has won the game by checking if four of the player's stones lay in a horizontal, vertical, or diagonal line.
 5. Format the grid as a string in order to display it on the command line.

 The last building block, formatting, won't be covered in this article.
 I first